nathanfi/ScratchX/CountryInfo/README.md

 The code for the ScratchX is available here: http://nathanfi.github.io/ScratchX/CountryInfo/Info.js

 Examples:
-  1. ScratchX/CountryInfo/Capital Quiz.sbx - http://heschel.us/Nathan/ScratchX/CountryInfo/Capital%20Quiz.sbx
+  1. ScratchX/CountryInfo/Country Info.sbx - http://nathanfi.github.io/ScratchX/CountryInfo/Country%20Info.sbx
-  2. ScratchX/CountryInfo/Capital Info.sbx - http://heschel.us/Nathan/ScratchX/CountryInfo/Country%20Info.sbx
+  2. ScratchX/CountryInfo/Capital Quiz.sbx - http://nathanfi.github.io/ScratchX/CountryInfo/Capital%20Quiz.sbx

 All information about countries is taken from the REST Countries v1.1.2 API (visit here for more details: https://restcountries.eu/).
 The maker of this ScratchX is not responsible for incorrect data from the REST Countries API.